ConvLab/ConvLab-2/README.md

 ### Submission (Tentative)
 ####  Multi-domain End-to-end Dialog Challenge Task
 1. Extend ConvLab-2 with your code, and submit up to 5 agents.
 In the main directory, please create a directory called `end2end`, and sub-directories with names `submission[1-5]`.
 In the sub-directory, add your runnable main python scripts for both automatic evaluation and human evaluation, respectively.
 For automatic evaluation, please use a similar format as `tests/test_end2end.py` in ConvLab-2 with the main script name as `automatic.py`.
 For human evaluation, please use a similar format as `convlab2/human_eval/run_agent.py` in ConvLab-2 with the main script name as `human.py`.
-Human evaluation is executed in Amazon Mechanic Turk.
-Please make sure that your agent is compatible with `convlab2/human_eval/run.py` for evaluation on Amazon Mechanic Turk.
-Since the human evaluation service supports concurrent workers, **please also make sure that your service in run_agent.py is stateless** (the dialog agent should be set up in a manner that it does not use its existing state, but receives the dialog state via in_request[‘agent_state’]).
+Since the human evaluation service supports concurrent workers in Amazon Mechanic Turk, please ensure that **your service in run_agent.py is stateless and compatible with `convlab2/human_eval/run.py`** (Your dialog agent should not use its existing internal state, but takes the dialog state via in_request[‘agent_state’]).
 2. If your code uses external packages beyond the existing docker environment, please choose one of the following two approaches to specify your environment requirements:
     - Add install.sh under the main directory.
 Running install.sh should install all required extra packages.
     - Create your own Dockerfile with the name dev.dockerfile